Who this guide is for

 The core difference

 GrapheneOS: Maximum hardening of the Android system.
 Every piece of code has been reviewed for security implications.
-Google Services run in isolation within a sandbox — they have no extra privileges.
-The developer (Daniel Micay) has a background in security research.
+Google Services run in isolation within a sandbox and have no extra privileges.

 CalyxOS: User-friendly privacy Android.
 Built-in tools like microG (open-source replacement for Google Services), F-Droid, Mozilla Location Service.
 Easier to use, but less aggressively hardened.